jillymackay/jillymackay.github.io/content/_index.md

 ---
-date: "2022-10-24"
+date: "2023-06-22"
 sections:
 - block: hero
   content:
     image:
       filename: hero-fs.png
     text: |-
-      Welcome to Fluffy Sciences, Jill MacKay's corner of the internet.
+      Welcome to Fluffy Sciences, my little corner of the internet.

-      You can find out more about me, my work, and the resources I make available to try and make life a little easier.
+      This page is set up to showcase some of my work on research methodology and science education.
+The 'Fluffy Sciences' name comes from my history working in veterinary sciences.

-    title: Jilly MacKay / FluffySciences
+    title: Jilly MacKay
   design:
     background:
       gradient_end: '#a3c3b2'
-      gradient_start: '#86a193'
+      gradient_start: '#597366'
       text_color_light: true
 - block: about.biography
   content: